mevans97/mevans97.github.io/README.md

 # Michael Evans | CS-499 ePortfolio

 ## 📘 Introduction
 Hello, my name is Michael Evans, and I have been pursuing a Computer Science degree at SNHU.
-This GitHub Pages account serves as an electronic portfolio to showcase my work and chronicle the progress of my final project for CS-499.
+This electronic portfolio showcases the work of my final project for CS-499.
 Completing this capstone project marks the end of an important chapter in my academic journey, culminating in the achievement of my Bachelor’s degree in Computer Science.

 Through this portfolio, I aim to demonstrate the skills and knowledge I have gained during my studies and reflect my readiness to enter the field as a software engineer.